- Uses of Buprenorphine

 Some people who are addicted to buprenorphine resort to purchasing the drug on the black market or making appointments with multiple doctors to obtain multiple prescriptions for the drug.
 Spending a disproportionate amount of time thinking about the drug and how to obtain it is another sign of potential buprenorphine abuse and addiction.
 Addicts also tend to continue using the drug even after experiencing home, school, or work problems as a result of their drug use.
 Sometimes, an addict will attempt to quit multiple times on his or her own and be unsuccessful.

-Physical and Psychological Addiction to Buprenorphine
+Physical and Psychological Addiction

 While physical addiction to buprenorphine is possible, a psychological addiction may be more likely.
 Psychological addiction develops when the user believes the drug is necessary for normal functioning.
 This can occur if the person thinks that quitting buprenorphine will result in a relapse of the original opiate addiction.
 A fear of relapse can keep the person using buprenorphine far longer than necessary.
 Another potential reason for a psychological addiction to buprenorphine is a fear of chronic pain returning should buprenorphine be halted.
 This type of psychological addiction often occurs in people who are using buprenorphine to medically detox from oxycodone or another narcotic pain reliever.